GoogleCloudPlatform/cloud-hackathons/README.md

 - [GenAI App Development with Genkit](./hacks/genai-genkit/README.md)
   > Learn how to create and deploy a GenAI application with Google Cloud and Firebase Genkit.
 - [Practical SRE](./hacks/practical-sre/README.md)
-  > In this gHack, You'll step into the role of SREs and Product Owners for a cutting-edge app.
+  > In this gHack, you'll step into the role of SREs and Product Owners for a cutting-edge app.
 Your mission is to ensure that this app delivers a smooth, reliable, and responsive experience for its users.

 ### Industry Solutions
 - [Gaming on Google Cloud](./hacks/gaming-on-gcp/README.md)